WHAT IS THE BEST EXHIBITION SPACE?

 With only one side open, you have three sides in which you have to provide structure and graphics.
 This gives you an excellent opportunity to get your message across but can heavily impact the overall cost.

-Corner spaces are located on the corner of aisles, giving you twice the amount of passing traffic.
+Corner exhibition spaces are located at the end of aisles, giving you twice the amount of passing traffic.
 These spaces tend to be open on two sides, leaving you positioned between the horizontal and vertical aisle to gain maximum exposure.

 Having two sides open means you also have two walls to cover.
 This gives you a great balance between wall space to convey your message and open sides to entice and communicate with visitors.

-A peninsula space is open three sides and can be created:
+A peninsula exhibition space is open three sides and can be created:

 - at the end of an aisle